Itssmepj/css-flag-project/README.md

 # css-flag-project
-Flag of Laos using pure CSS.
+Made Flag of Laos using CSS.